fdaddeo/fdaddeo/README.md

 # About me
 I'm a ICT engineer student at the University of Parma.

-- 🔭 I'm currently learning the basis of Artificial Vision, Deep Learning and Robotics.
+- 🔭 I'm currently learning the basis of Artificial Vision, Deep Learning, Robotics and Autonomous Driving.
-- 🕹️ I'm currently working on some projects with Unity 3D
+- 🕹️ I'm currently working my master of science thesis.
-- 🎯 I have partecipated to the Cyberchallenge2022
+- 🎯 I have partecipated to the Cyberchallenge2022.
 - 📫 How to reach me: filippo.daddeo@studenti.unipr.it
 - ⚡ Fun fact: EssereFerrari 🏎️